Faylixe/MATSimServer/README.md

 #### Distant Execution

 Run simulation over a distant machine.
 Avoid using your personal machine resources, and dispatch as many simulation as you want into a more powerful computing machine.
+It provides features such as following.

 #### RESTFull API